 - Apologize for past actions, when necessary.

-- Adapt your strategy for different audiences on different platforms.
+- Adapt your strategy for different audiences on different social media platforms.

 - Disappear.
 Remain present with your audience, even if they are upset with you.

 - Delete comments unless they are abusive or harmful.
 Don’t tolerate hate.

 - Be afraid to admit that you don’t have all the answers.

 - Make it the responsibility of your followers to defend their basic human rights.